Get rid of squirrels - PEST UK

-To get rid of squirrels from your home or business premises call 0800 026 0308
+To get rid of grey squirrels from your home or business premises call 0800 026 0308

 • Leave any droppings or damage for the technician to look at.